rmcafee/discord_ex/README.md

 	User.current(state[:rest_client])

 ## Voice Client Usage

-To create a voice connection you will need to piggy back off your regular client.
+Keep in mind you will need to have [ffmpeg](https://ffmpeg.org) and [dca-rs](https://github.com/nstafie/dca-rs) installed and accessible from /usr/local/bin to use the audio feature.

+**For best results that include easy accessibility and efficient process management include voice information whenoy create your client.**

+1) Create a connection with initial voice channel information and voice options:

+	{:ok, client} = DiscordElixir.Client.start_link(%{
+		token: token,
+		handler: YourHandler,
+		voice: %{
+			guild_id: <guild_id>,
+			channel_id: <initial_channel_id>,
+			self_deaf: false}
+	})

+2) Now in your handler you can access the voice client and voice controller in your handlers state.
+You also ge the side effect of having the bot's guild_id in your state as well:

+* state[:voice_client]
+* state[:voice_controller]
+* state[:guild_id]

+**If you want to seperate your voice client from the general client:**

 1) Create a connection like before.
 You can attach a bot handler if you wish.

 	{:ok, client } = DiscordElixir.Client.start_link(%{token: <token>})
 2) Now create a voice client as you piggy back off the bot.

-	{:ok, voice_client} = DiscordElixir.Voice.Client.connect(client, %{guild_id: <guild_id>, channel_id: <channel_id>})
+	{:ok, voice_client} = DiscordElixir.Voice.Client.connect(client, %{

-## Voice Client w/ Audio Usage

-Keep in mind you will need to have [dca-rs](https://github.com/nstafie/dca-rs) installed and accessible from /usr/local/bin to use the audio feature.

-Do everything above and just do this afterwards:
+		guild_id: <guild_id>,
+		channel_id: <channel_id>
+	})

-1) You need a controller for the audio so just set it up like so.
+3) You need a controller for the audio so just set it up like so.

-	controller = DiscordElixir.Voice.Control.start(voice_client)
+	controller = DiscordElixir.Voice.Controller.start(voice_client)

-2) Now just pick the audio file you want to use and play it.
+4) Now just pick the audio file you want to use and play it.

-	DiscordElixir.Voice.Control.play(controller,"/path/to/your/audio.wav")
+	DiscordElixir.Voice.Controller.play(controller,"/path/to/your/audio.wav")

 ## REST Client Usage